cube-js/cube/docs/Cube.js-ClI/Reference.md

 ## token

-Command `token` generates a JWT Cube.js token.
+The `token` command generates a JWT Cube.js token.
 It either uses the value of the `CUBEJS_API_SECRET` environment variable or provided value with `-s` flag.
 You can only run `token` command from the Cube.js app directory.

 _Use these manually generated tokens in production with caution._ <br> _Please refer to the [Security Guide](https://cube.dev/docs/security) for production security best practices._